Tag Archives: Employee Handbooks

 Explanation of At-Will Employment

-Utah follows the doctrine of at-will employment, which means that either the employer or the employee can terminate the employment relationship at any time, with or without cause or advance notice.
-This flexibility allows employers to make personnel decisions based on their business needs and employees to seek alternative employment opportunities freely.
+Utah follows the doctrine of at-will employment, meaning either the employer or the employee can terminate the employment relationship at any time, with or without cause or advance notice.
+This flexibility allows employers to make personnel decisions based on business needs and gives employees the freedom to seek other opportunities without restriction.

 Implications for Employee Handbooks